stevenjmesser/visitmy.website/_posts/2021-07-21-why-im-hyped-about-working-at-claimer.md

 ---
 layout: post
-title: "Why I’m hyped about working at Claimer"
+title: 'Why I’m hyped about working at Claimer'
-description: "After three and a half years working at Government Digital Service, last week I started a new job at Claimer.
-Here’s why I’m hyped about working there."
+description: 'After three and a half years working at Government Digital Service, last week I started a new job at Claimer.
+Here’s why I’m hyped about working there.'
 date: 2021-07-21
 modified_date: 2022-10-14
 image: /assets/images/claimer-dab.jpeg
-image_title: ""
+image_title: ''
-image_artist: ""
+image_artist: ''
 image_source:
-image_credit: ""
+image_credit: ''
 tags:
   - General
 ---

 _Note: This was a short relationship in the end, and I returned to public service in August 2022.
 If I’m honest, I was kidding myself when I wrote this.
 I could have stayed at GDS and continued the good work we were doing on GOV.UK Pay, but also I don’t regret the experiences I had at Claimer.
 It’s always good to learn things.
 Onwards!_

-* * *
+---

-After three and a half years working at Government Digital Service (GDS), last week I started a new job at [Claimer](https://app.claimer.com/signup/intro?ref=54hqy1ju) as their first product manager.
+After three and a half years working at Government Digital Service (GDS), last week I started a new job at [Claimer](https://claimer.com/) as their first product manager.
 We’re building a product that makes it effortless for startups to find and claim [R&D tax relief](https://www.gov.uk/guidance/corporation-tax-research-and-development-rd-relief) and other government incentives.

 I’ve only been in the job a week but it’s a really exciting place, and I wanted to write down what’s got me hyped so I can look back over these early, energy-filled bursts of enthusiasm in the future.